- Price:$11,500 | 7 NIGHTS, 6 DAYS FISHING

 TARGET SPECIES ARE PERMIT, BONEFISH, AND TRIGGERFISH

-The Faraway Cayes are loaded with permit, bonefish, and triggerfish, but at Faraway Cayes there is little human presence.
-It shows in the fish behavior.
-The permit are not dumb or easy to catch — they are permit after all — but they own the flats and congregate in skinny water.
+The flats of the Faraway Cayes are loaded with permit, bonefish, and triggerfish.
+Human presence is minimal and it shows in the fish behavior.
+The permit are not dumb or easy to catch (they are permit after all) but they own the flats and congregate in skinny water, which means lots of shots for anglers.
+The triggerfish willingly eat flies, unlike the spooky triggers at most other Central American and Caribbean fisheries.
+There are bonefish of all sizes, up to double-digits.
 Tarpon, big barracuda, jacks, and other reef and blue water species are also available.

 THE SEASON AT FARAWAY CAYES IS MARCH THROUGH EARLY JUNE

 Anytime from March — early June is prime.
-The operation’s schedule is three weeks on, one week off, meaning that the Faraway Cayes are only fished 10-11 weeks per year and receive plenty of rest even during the season.
+The schedule is three weeks on, one week off, with a maximum of five anglers per week.
+This translates into only about fifty anglers per season, barely scratching the surface of the fishery.

 If you are a permit junkie with a taste for adventure, Faraway Cayes are in your wheelhouse.
 It is worth the trip just to experience such a wild, pristine reef/flats environment.
 The bonefish and triggerfish fishing is excellent as well.

 7 Nights / 6 Days Fishing / shared room and boat